justinbacle/mtg-org/readme.md

 ## Features & Current status

-Still early development but the basic features are already here
+Still development but most features are already here

 Here are the lists of things I'd like to have included in this project :